-Are you from the people that apply for a credit card and always just get approved for a silly $2,000 – $2,500 credit limit?
+Are you from the people who apply for a credit card and always just get approved for a silly $2,000 – $2,500 credit limit?
 That will not take you far.
 You want to be able to swipe like a king, especially when you want to apply for a 0% APR Credit Card and want to get approved for a high credit limit and be able to transfer all your credit card debt to the new card and lower your interest payments.

 Increase Your Current Credit Lines

-Also, if you have two or more credit cards from the same card issuer, then you may want to try to ask that the bank to combine the credit lines so that you will have one card with a higher credit limit instead of two or three cards with lower credit limits.
+Also, if you have two or more credit cards from the same card issuer, then you may want to try to ask that the bank combine the credit lines so that you can have one card with a higher credit limit instead of two or three cards with lower credit limits.

 Choose The Right Bank

-Choose the Right Card
+Choose The Right Card

 Once you choose a good bank, you will need to choose the right credit card.
-Travel credit cards or credit cards that have a high annual fee usually will approve you for a higher credit limit than a cash back or free or low annual fee cards.
+Travel credit cards or credit cards that have a high annual fee usually will approve you for a higher credit limit than a cashback or free or low annual fee cards.

 Thanks for being with us!